RenanSFreitas/jooq-gradle-plugin/README.md

 # jooq-gradle-plugin
-JOOQ Code generation Gradle Plugin
+jOOQ Code generation Gradle Plugin
 =====================

 A gradle plugin for DB schema classes generation using JOOQ.

-JOOQ is a Java based framework for interacting with different DBMS's.
-JOOQ can generate code for classses representing database entities.
+jOOQ is a Java based framework for interacting with different DBMS's. jOOQ can generate code for classses representing database entities.

 For reference, see http://www.jooq.org/doc/3.4/manual/getting-started/tutorials/jooq-in-7-steps/jooq-in-7-steps-step3/.